 Atlanta CASA’s COVID-19 Response and Protocols

-Like many of you, we are paying close attention to the evolving COVID-19 situation locally and nationwide.
+Like many of you, we are paying close attention to the continuum of the COVID-19 situation locally and nationally.
 The safety of the children we serve, our volunteers and our staff is of paramount importance.
 We are determined to take prudent measures to help keep people safe, while attempting to avoid panic and continuing to fulfill our critical mission.
-We’re adjusting our practices and protocols to prioritize safety while still supporting our essential advocacy for children in need.
+We’ve adjusted our practices and protocols to prioritize safety while still supporting our essential advocacy for children in need.
 As the situation is constantly evolving, we will continue to evaluate our practices and response, and this page will be updated to reflect the most recent information for our community.

 - Office Closure: Our office will be closed until further notice.